24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 • Overweight/improper loading

 When accident victims need an advocate in Fort Smith, they call McCutchen Napurano - The Law Firm.
-Our attorneys do everything possible to make sure that you feel heard, supported, and well-represented.
-One accident can completely turn your life upside down, and we do everything within our power to help you secure the resources that you need to reclaim your life.
+Our attorneys do everything possible to ensure you feel heard, supported, and well-represented.
+One accident can completely turn your life upside down, and we do everything within our power to help you secure the resources you need to reclaim your life.
 Some of the many strengths our team possess include:

-• Experience – We have nearly thirty years ago, our firm has years of experience working within the Fort Smith community.
-Throughout our decades of fighting for clients, we have developed a deep commitment to helping people find a path forward when an injury has disrupted their life.
+• Experience – We have nearly thirty years ago, and our firm has years of experience working within the Fort Smith community.
+Throughout our decades of fighting for clients, we have developed a deep commitment to helping people find a path forward when an injury has disrupted their lives.

-• Service – We are tenacious in and out of the courtroom when representing injury victims, however when it comes to communicating with clients we remain transparent, compassionate, and accessible.
-When you are hurting you need a lawyer that will offer you the support that you deserve.
+• Service – We are tenacious in and out of the courtroom when representing injury victims.
+However, when it comes to communicating with clients, we remain transparent, compassionate, and accessible.
+When you are hurting, you need a lawyer to offer you the support you deserve.

-• Results – Over 80% of our clients are referred to us because former clients and professionals that we have worked with know that we can get the job done.
-Our significant legal victories have been covered by a variety of media outlets, from the 10 o’clock news to the newspaper.
+• Results – Over 80% of our clients are referred to us because former clients and professionals we have worked with know we can get the job done.
+Various media outlets have covered our significant legal victories, from the 10 o’clock news to the newspaper.

 Truck Accident Statistics